kaitohusky/cad_pad_kaito/README.md

 - LEDs placed near each switch footprint (outside switch courtyard)
 - Diodes placed close to switches (can be bottom-side to free space and simplify routing)

-### Routing Strategy
-- Rows routed primarily in one direction (horizontal)
-- Columns routed primarily orthogonally (vertical)
-- Wider traces for 5V/GND distribution to the LED chain
-- Ground pour for better return paths and reduced noise (especially for LED data)

 ---

 ## Assembly